Deadline to Apply: 01/15/2015

-Northeastern University invites nominations and applications from candidates in the STEM (science, technology, engineering and mathematics) fields for the Northeastern University STEM Future Faculty Fellowship Program.
+Northeastern University invites nominations and applications from candidates in the STEM (science, technology, engineering and mathematics) fields for the Northeastern University STEM Future Faculty Fellowship Program (postdoctoral fellowship program).

 Consistent with Northeastern’s mission, vision and core values, the objectives of the STEM Future Faculty fellowship program are:

-- to introduce to Northeastern’s academic community qualified postdoctoral researchers in the STEM fields who are considering faculty careers;
+- introduce to Northeastern’s academic community postdoctoral researchers in the STEM fields who are considering faculty careers;

-- to prepare Future Faculty Fellows for possible tenure-track appointments at Northeastern;
+- prepare Future Faculty Fellows for possible tenure-track appointments at Northeastern;

 Northeastern will provide a placement in at least one host laboratory at Northeastern University to the Fellow in an area of his / her area of academic interest / specialty.